 "c.
 Employee shall become vested (to the extent not already vested) in the stock options, as set forth on Exhibit A, pursuant to the terms of Section 2(a)(2) of the Participation Agreement.
 Following the Separation Date, Employee shall cease to vest in any further stock options and equity compensation awards and all stock options and equity awards (whether vested or unvested) will terminate pursuant to their terms.
-Notwithstanding the foregoing, as set forth on Exhibit A hereto, the post-termination exercise period during which Employee may exercise Employee's vested stock options following the Separation Date that are non-qualified stock options and not "incentive stock options" under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), shall be extended to December 31, 2014, provided that Employee's rights to exercise Employee's vested options may terminate prior to such date, in accordance with Employee has consulted with his tax advisors regarding the tax implications of this Section or has knowingly and voluntarily declined to do so.
+Notwithstanding the foregoing, as set forth on Exhibit A hereto, the post-termination exercise period during which Employee may exercise Employee's vested stock options following the Separation Date that are non-qualified stock options and not "incentive stock options" under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), shall be extended to December 31, 2014, provided that Employee's rights to exercise Employee's vested options may terminate prior to such date, in accordance with Employee's violation of Employee's obligations under this Release.
+By executing the Amendment, Employee acknowledges that Employee has consulted with his tax advisors regarding the tax implications of this Section or has knowingly and voluntarily declined to do so.
 Except to the extent provided in this Section 2(c), the Employee's options will continue to be subject to the terms and conditions of the equity plans and stock option grant notices and agreements under which they were granted."